 Arno continued playing his little game of pyrotechnics getting similar responses.
-While most of us were getting annoyed with Arno’s antics, Danny Fliess was up to some no good of his own.
+While most of us were getting annoyed with Arno’s moronic antics, Danny Fliess was up to some shenanigans of his own.
 As Emeril Lagasse used to say, Danny “kicked it up a notch”.

 The startled Arno’s snowmobile suit burst into brilliant flames.
 Arno was on fire!

-The rest of us stood outside of the shipping dock office with our mouths open, not quite believing what had just happened.
+The rest of us stood outside of the shipping dock office with our mouths wide open, not quite believing what was happening.
 I wasn’t sure if I should laugh or just get the hell out of there.
-But I wasn’t leaving until I saw what the fiery Arno was going to do.
+But I wasn’t leaving until I saw what the fiery Arno was going to do next.

-Did he rush out of the office, drop to the warehouse floor and roll in an attempt to extinguish the blaze?
-Nope.
-What took place next was arguably the stupidest thing I had witnessed in my eighteen years of existence.
+A normal person would have rushed out of the office, dropped to the warehouse floor and rolled in an attempt to extinguish the blaze.
+Not Arno.
+Nobody ever accused him of being normal.
+What took place next was arguably the idiotic thing I had witnessed in my eighteen years of existence.

 Rather than try to put out the flames that were engulfing him, Arno ran after Danny with a can of starting fluid while cursing at the top of his lungs.
-Using his lighter to ignite it, he was utilizing the can like a small flamethrower.
-Remember, Arno was immersed in a fireball while doing this insane, not to mention hazardous, act.
+Using his lighter to ignite it, he was using the can like a small flamethrower.
+Remember, Arno was still immersed in a fireball while doing this psychotic, not to mention dangerous, act.

-Did I mention that I never said Arno was a rocket scientist?
-Well, he wasn’t, but that’s what makes reminiscing about him so much fun.
-This really did happen.
-Honest.
+Arno never caught Danny and eventually the flame on his snowmobile suit went out.
+Remember I mentioned that I never said Arno was a rocket scientist?
+Well, he obviously wasn’t, but that’s what makes reminiscing about him so much fun.
+This really did happen, it honestly did.